 Fine Dining New Orleans Restaurants

-We are going to start our list off with the top fancy restaurants in New Orleans for fine dining.
-If you’re looking for a romantic atmosphere with wonderful food, we highly recommend these restaurants for you.
+We will start our list off with the top fancy restaurants in New Orleans for fine dining.
+If you’re looking for a romantic atmosphere with wonderful food, we highly recommend these restaurants to you.

 Criollo Restaurant: Refined Southern Dining

-Known as one of the best creole best restaurants in New Orleans, Criollo Restaurant is a blend of culinary traditions mixed with contemporary tastes.
+Known as one of the best french creole restaurant in New Orleans, Criollo Restaurant is a blend of culinary traditions mixed with contemporary tastes.
 Enjoy their seasonal menu in an open dining area or one of their two private dining areas.
-If you’re wanting to try turtle soup, this is a great place for this.
+If you want to try turtle soup, this is a great place for this.

 With a $31-$50 price range, this blend of multiple cultures in one dining experience can be found on 214 Royal Street.